 Cues that your baby is ready for solids may include any of the following:

 - Your baby is showing an interest in food, including what’s on your plate – babies might also start putting their fingers in their mouths.

 - You’ve noticed an increased appetite and the want for more milk at the end of a breastfeed.

 - Your baby is opening their mouth when food is offered on a spoon.

 - Your baby has good head and neck control, and the ability to sit upright when supported.

-If your baby is not showing these readiness signs and you are worried that their appetite, growth and development are not progressing normally, it is advisable to seek advice from your doctor or dietitian.
+If your baby is not showing these readiness signs by around 6 months of age and you are worried that their appetite, growth and development are not progressing normally, it is advisable to seek advice from your doctor or dietitian.

 Do not force:

 This is one of the most important stages of growing up.
 Good nutrition will play an important role in their entire life so it is important to start them on the right track from the beginning and let it happen at a natural and supportive pace.

 - Your baby may be at greater risk of unsafe swallowing, as they may not be developmentally ready;